Data Protection Policy

 2.9.
 Compliance and reporting

 2.9.1.
 Monitoring compliance with the Data Protection Policy is a key role of the DPO’.
 The DPO must also report compliance to the Compliance Team.

 2.9.2.
 The DPO is responsible for developing a compliance monitoring plan for this Policy.

 2.9.3.
 The compliance monitoring plan should be submitted to the compliance Team for approval at least annually.

 2.10.1.
-Employee awareness on data protection matters, and their role to protect the privacy of data subjects, is core to FFL's compliance programme.
+Employee awareness of data protection matters, and their role to protect the privacy of data subjects, is core to FFL’s compliance program.